Accessibility

 Rest and Relaxation

-There are many great spots around the garden to sit and enjoy a picnic - we have lovely food and drink options available from our Visitor Centre and you are also welcome to bring your own picnic along.
+Or sit and enjoy a picnic - we have lovely food and drink options available from our Visitor Centre and you are also welcome to bring your own picnic along.

 Read more about us in our Visit section.